sahib/brig/docs/contributing.rst

 This software is still in very early stages and still needs to find the direction where it's usable for a high number of people.
 Implementing features that only a very limited number of users will benefit from is one of the highest risk currently.
-Since we also want to make sure that the feature set of »brig« makes sense as a whole we do not want typical feature request at the moment.
+Since we also want to make sure that the feature set of »brig« makes sense as a whole and all features are orthogonal, we will ignore typical feature request at the moment.

 What we want instead are *experience reports*.
 We want you to use the current state of the software and write down the following: